inet-framework/inet-tutorials/wireless/doc/step3.rst

 ---------

 We need to add three more hosts.
-This could be done by copying and editing the network used in the previous steps, but instead we extend :ned:`WirelessA` into :ned:`WirelessB` using the inheritance feature of NED:
+This could be done by copying and editing the network used in the previous steps, but instead, we extend :ned:`WirelessA` into :ned:`WirelessB` using the inheritance feature of NED: